- The Auto Club Group vs. Progressive: Which one is the cheapest?

 The Auto Club Group vs. Progressive: The bottom line

-Both The Auto Club Group and Progressive are solid insurance companies, but if rates are what matter most to you, The Auto Club Group may be the choice for you.
-However, we always recommend considering more than just rates to find the best car insurance for your needs and comparing quotes from multiple companies.
+Both The Auto Club Group and Progressive are good insurance companies, but if cheaper rates are your top priority, The Auto Club Group might be the best option for you.
+Still, it's a good idea to look at more than just price and compare quotes from different companies to find the best car insurance for your needs.

 Methodology